mobiliabrus/tourbook/docs/7-tour.md

 ### SEPANG

-It's dark.
-I walked on the main road called Kota Warisan.
-I underestimated the time it would take to get there.
+As I walked down the street from the station, the crowds gradually thinned out.
+When I reached an intersection, I hesitated – should I take the dimly lit path in the distance or stick to the main road, even if it meant a longer detour?
+I chose the latter.
+However, this route proved to be much farther than I had anticipated, and it took me quite some time to reach the hotel.

 ```<a-map>
 transit:2.745129256594095,101.68628171948798,KLIA Transit Station @ KLIA2|2.827310480585382,101.71326935291293,Salak Tinggi Station